Treatment

 Acute treatments

-Acute treatment for NMO is used to decrease symptoms of the disease right when they start.
+Acute treatment for NMOSD is used to decrease symptoms of the disease right when they start.
 Acute treatment includes high-dose steroids and plasma exchange (plasmapheresis, or PLEX).2

 High-dose steroids